5 Ingredient Caramel Monkey Bread

 I suppose this dish should probably serve 8, but in our house it serves about 4.
 Am I embarrassed of that fact?
 No way.
 And you won’t be either once you get a taste of this for yourself.
 This fluffy golden mess of carbs is worth wearing your elastic waist pants for a few days.

-Caramel Monkey Bread (AKA Bubble Bread)
+Caramel Monkey Bread with Canned Biscuits

-- 1 can Grands buttermilk biscuits
+- 1 (8 count) can Grands flaky biscuits

 - 1 cup brown sugar